Blackstar Amplification

 Blackstar Amplification is a British company that produces and manufacturers guitar amplifiers and effects units.
 The company was founded by a group of ex-Marshall employees, most notably Bruce Keir, who became technical Director at Blackstar, and former Chief Design Engineer at Marshall, Ian Robinson.
 In 2009 the company began operations in the United States.
 The majority of the research and development for Blackstar is carried out in the UK.
-Blackstar is endorsed by major artists like Ozzy Osbourne, Kurt Viehdorfer, Neal Schon, Opeth, Richie Sambora of Bon Jovi.
+Blackstar is endorsed by major artists like Ozzy Osbourne, Neal Schon, Opeth, and Richie Sambora of Bon Jovi.
 Blackstar has been consistently ranked amongst the best amplification brands by leading guitarists.
 Bruce Keir died in September 2021 at the age of 60.

 Amplifiers

 Artisan Series

 The Artisan series, designed in the UK, is manufactured in Korea with point-to-point tagboard construction.
 The dual channel amplifier uses pre-amp valves (most specifically the EF86 pentode) that are associated with smaller Vox amps.
-The range includes 15, 30, and 100 watt models in both head and combo form.
-The 15 and 30 watt combos were called "substantial amps that provide substantial tones" in Vintage Guitar.
+The range includes 15, 30, and 100-watt models in both head and combo form.
+The 15 and 30-watt combos were called "substantial amps that provide substantial tones" in Vintage Guitar.

 Series One

 The Blackstar Series One range offers more features than the Artisan range.
 Some models have four channels.
 The Blackstar Series One range offers a patented 'ISF' (Infinite Shape Feature), which alters the saturation to sound either 'American' or 'British', or anywhere in between.
-The range includes 45, 50, 100, and 200 watt models.
+The range includes 45, 50, 100, and 200-watt models.

 HT Venue

-Launched in 2010 at the Winter NAMM, Blackstar introduced a new line of HT amplifiers.
+Launched in 2010 at the Winter NAMM Show, Blackstar introduced a new line of HT amplifiers.
 This line is essentially the same as the HT-5 series, but with more power.
 The models contain 20, 40, 50, 60, and 100 watt amplifiers.
 All models except the 50W and 100W are available in combo form.
-The 50W and 100W are head only, and the 20W comes in either head or combo.
+The 50W and 100W is head only, and the 20W comes in either head or combo.
 The HT Venue series also contains three different cabinet sizes: 1×12, 2×12, and 4×12.
-All speakers in the HT Venue are Celestions.
+All speakers in the HT Venue are Celestion.
 This product range was discontinued in 2017, and replaced by HT Venue MkII.

 HT Venue MkII

 Launched in 2017, this product range is a redesign of the original HT Venue series along with modern updates such as USB and D.I. recording via an XLR output.
 Following more than 3 years of intensive R&D and market research, Blackstar released this update to the award-winning HT Venue line, stating that these products 'take the range to a new level of sonic performance, whilst adding every major enhancement that guitarists have requested; resulting in a massively flexible feature set that is still intuitive and musician-friendly.'
-These products were well received during the initial release, and have gone on to win numerous awards in various publications.
+These products were well received during the initial release, and have gone on to win numerous awards across various publications.